Learn about the Lettuce Grow Hydroponics Farmstand in this thorough review, and start growing your veggies and herbs vertically…

 Since then, I’ve learned to pay attention to the heat index and adjust the watering schedule accordingly!

 I’ll be updating you all on my growing process and indoor growing once the temperatures fall here in the Midwest (Lettuce Grow is coming out with some fitting Halo grow lights this Fall that I a super excited for)!

 Have you tried growing veggies or herbs in water, or are you thinking of getting your own hydroponic system?
 Let me know in the comments below.

-**Post originally published in September 2020, updated in OCTOBER 2020 to update referral code for my readers.
+**Post originally published in September 2020, updated in September 2021 to update referral savings code for my readers and provide an update.